SKATEBOARD WHEELS BUYING GUIDE

 Generally speaking harder wheels are faster, and softer wheels are slower with the added advantage of having more grip.
 Softer wheels are better suited to street skating, while harder wheels are better for smooth surfaces.
 Here are some general guidelines for wheel durometer as it concerns your skating preferences and skill level.

-83b-84b Wheels using the B scale are extremely hard.
+Using the B scale, these are extremely hard.
 They measure 20 points fewer than the A Scale.
 The scale is extended another 20 points for the hardest wheels.